 Pamela’s Diner is a colorful, casual diner at 60 21st St. They feature a large breakfast menu with egg combos, omelets, breakfast sandwiches, homemade hash plus pancakes, french toast and waffles.
 The lunch menu is smaller but includes burgers, sandwiches and salads.
 I love the atmosphere.

 Primanti Bros: Stopping by this local institution is a must when you are in Pittsburgh.
 The original location of this chain of restaurants is located in the Strip District at 46 18th St. Founded in 1933, its signature sandwich is grilled meat, an Italian dressing-based coleslaw, tomato slices and French fries between two pieces of Italian bread.
 In 2007, It was name an American Classic by the James Beard Foundation.

-Also getting great reviews is Rooster Soup Co. which is a casual, downstairs luncheonette created by James Beard Award winners Michael Solomonov and Steven Cook.
+Also getting great reviews is Rooster Soup Co. is now called The Rooster.
+It is now is a casual Jewish deli, created by James Beard Award winners Michael Solomonov and Steven Cook.
 It was one of Food & Wine’s Restaurants of the Year in 2017, not only for the soup and food, but also for the fact that it gives all of it profits to the Broad Street Ministry that works with the city’s homeless and disadvantaged.
 I loved the atmosphere and my lunch of the gazpacho and the panzanella salad with shrimp.
 A light meal on a hot summer day in the city.
 1526 Sansom St.